 To insert a tab into a line of text, first click into the line, or select the lines of text to which you want to insert tabs.
 Then click the tab button in the horizontal ruler until its face displays the type of tab that you want to insert.
 To see the currently selected tab type , hold your mouse pointer over this button to show the name of the tab type in a screen tip.
 Next, click in the horizontal ruler at the position at which you want to place a tab of the currently selected type.

 The type of tab that you insert affects the way in which text will align when entered next to the tab.
 Therefore, left tabs will left-align adjacent text, right tabs will right-align adjacent text, center tabs will center-align adjacent text, and the decimal tab aligns numbers by their decimal points.
 The bar tab, which you often use in conjunction with the other tabs, simply draws a vertical bar when you tab over its position within the line.
 It does not in any way affect the placement of text.
 It is purely for aesthetics.

 To remove a tab from the ruler for a selected line (or lines), first click into the line of document that you wish to change, or select the lines that you wish to change.
 Next, click and drag the tab stop that you wish to remove from the horizontal ruler and drop it into the document area.
 That will remove the tab stop from the selection.

 You can reposition tabs that you have added to the horizontal ruler by simply clicking and dragging the small black icons of the tabs shown within the ruler to a new location within the ruler.

-You should also be aware that if you set tabs for a line of text at the end of your document, when you press the “Enter” key to move to a new line, the tab stops that you created on the previous line will be automatically added to the next line.
+Note that if you set tabs for a line of text at the end of your document, those tab stops will automatically appear on the next line when you press the “Enter” key to start a new line.
 If you no longer want to have the same tabs stops, you will need to remove them from the new line.